-So if we are to disentangle the complexity we must first back off the lens, and then determine the larger intrasystemic target which the metapsychology infers and functionally defines, that will later, once a suitable sample population has been assessed, yield a baseline value for that particular type of intrasystemic functioning.
-In this way, the now neurologically identified embedded metapsychological system's function is clear, and the quantitative dynamism of the informational flow can be interpreted.
+So if we are to disentangle the complexity we must first back off the lens, and determine the larger intrasystemic target which the metapsychology infers and functionally defines.
+Later, once a suitable sample population has been assessed, this experimental target will ideally yield a baseline value for that particular type of intrasystemic functioning.
+In this way, the now neurologically identified embedded metapsychological system's function is made clear, and the quantitative dynamism of the informational flow can be interpreted.
 The problem with the innovative and brilliant optogenetic approach used above, is that the mass of complex information is not understood in context, and so, becomes a complexity rather than the manifestation of a predictable system.
-The signature of the embedded system, a relative relation of energetic activity which indicates its mode of processing, its purpose, will be discernible if we go from large to small, from psychology to neurology.
-First we identify and stress the system we know is there through our understanding of metapsychology, and watch how it reacts.
+The signature of the embedded system, a relative relation of energetic activity which indicates its mode of processing and its purpose, will be discernible if we analytically approach the issue from large to small, that is, from psychology to neurology.
+First, we identify and stress the system we know is there through our understanding of metapsychology, and watch how it reacts.
 Then the complex information is seen as manifesting the architecture of a known underlying intrarelated conjunct subsystem, and the information becomes intelligible, now cast in the role of a particular psychological dynamic system.
-To clarify this notion and demonstrate how it will lead to a tool for rapid diagnosis of mental illness and typological identification of unconscious content, I will first identify the three primary psychical systems implied by Freudian metapsychology, and provide an analysis connecting them to current cognitive neuroscience, after which, I will outline some particular examples to bring the theory into focus.
+To clarify this notion and demonstrate how it will lead to a tool for rapid diagnosis of mental illness and typological identification of unconscious content, I will first identify the three primary psychical systems implied by Freudian metapsychology, and provide an analysis relating them to current cognitive neuroscience, after which, I will outline some particular examples to bring the theory into focus.